WeTransfer/UINotifications/CONTRIBUTING.md

 ### Discussions

 We aim to keep all project discussion inside GitHub issues.
 This is to make sure valuable discussion is accessible via search.
 If you have questions about how to use the library, or how the project is running - GitHub issues are the goto tool for this project.

-## Ownership

-If you get a merged Pull Request, regardless of content (typos, code, doc fixes), then you're eligible for push access to this repository.
-This is checked for on pull request merges and an invite to the repository is sent via GitHub.

-#### Why do we give out push access?

-It can be overwhelming to offered the chance to wipe the source code for a project.
-Don't worry, we don't let you push to master.
-All code is peer-reviewed, and we have the convention that someone other than the submitter should merge non-trivial pull requests.

-As a repository contributor, you can merge other people's pull requests, or other contributors can merge yours.
-You won't be assigned a pull request, but you're welcome to jump in and take a code review on topics that interest you.

-There is space for debate after review too.
-Offering everyone the chance to revert, or make an amending pull request.
-If it feels right, merge.

 #### Our expectations on you as a contributor